l-Luna/CyclicCompiler/docs/Cyclic Projects.md

 - `classFolder`: A folder containing compiled classes.
 - `sourceFolder`: A folder containing source files.
 - `webJar`: A JAR file on the internet; `location` should be a URL.
+- `mavenJar`: A project hosted on a maven repository. `name` should be the project's `groupId:artefactId`, e.g. `org.ow2.asm:asm`; `version` should be it's version according to semver. `location` is optional; if set, it will be used as the maven repo's URL, otherwise the project's maven repos will be used.

 For a package, only the `jar` type is supported.